-- Students are eligible for regularly scheduled vacation periods according to the official academic calendar. - Additional discretionary time off may also be possible within the student's schedule as stipulated in the published policies of the clerkship track system. - M3 and M4 students must complete an Application for Discretionary Time in my LUMEN in advance for approval of any one week period during which they wish to not be enrolled in full-time courses. - Complete policies governing availability of discretionary time in Year 3 and Year 4 are published in the Stritch Elective Course Catalog.
-In general, students should not take more than eight weeks off beyond the regularly scheduled vacation break weeks allowed in Year 3 and Year 4.
+- Students are eligible for regularly scheduled vacation periods according to the official academic calendar. - Additional discretionary time off may also be possible within the student's schedule as stipulated in the published policies of the clerkship track system. - M3 and M4 students must complete an Application for Discretionary Time in myLUMEN in advance for approval of any period of one week or more during which they will not be enrolled in full-time courses. - Complete policies governing availability of discretionary time in Year 3 and Year 4 are published in the Stritch Elective Course Catalog.